 Villanova graduates have found themselves in a variety of careers related to Latin America.
 Some have pursued academic careers.
 Others have joined the military, or become involved in missionary work, social agencies, or political activism.
 Many more have found that their careers in business or government have taken them to Latin America, at times for long periods.

-Villanova Students pursuing a major or minor, or oversees study in Latin American Studies may apply for the Alfonso Martinez-Fonts Endowed Scholorship by applying either on-line or in person.
+Villanova Students pursuing a major or minor, or oversees study in Latin American Studies, may consider the Alfonso Martinez-Fonts Endowed Scholarship by applying either on-line or in person.

-The Endowed Scholorship funds has been created by a generous contribution from Mr. Alfonso Martinez-fonts, a 1971 Villanova graduate, to promote study and research on Latin America by students.
+The Endowed Scholarship fund has been created by a generous contribution from Mr. Alfonso Martinez-Fonts, a 1971 Villanova graduate, to promote study and research on Latin America by students.
 Generally awarded on the basis of merit and need, the monies once approved, may be used to defray a part of the educational expenses at Villanova or at a university in Latin America.